pikemurdy/michaelpurdyorg/_posts/2021-09-04-debord-emory-gap.markdown

 categories:
 - outdoors
 - hikes
-summary: "Officiis nihil aut voluptatem maiores."
+summary: "A day at Morgan County’s Frozen Head Park."
 ---

 ![DeBord Falls](/images/article-photos/hike-frozenhead7.jpg)

 The DeBord Falls trail at [Frozen Head State Park](https://tnstateparks.com/parks/frozen-head) is one of our regulars.
 It’s not long, perfect for families with small kids.
 I’ve never seen it too crowded and the trails are well maintained.

 ![DeBord Falls](/images/article-photos/hike-frozenhead6.jpg)

 Finding the trailhead is easy.
 Just drive past the campground until you dead end at Panther Branch Trail.
 One great thing about this walk is that there are clean bathrooms near the campground where you can stop before you hike.

 ![DeBord Falls](/images/article-photos/hike-frozenhead5.jpg)